Cartwright Hall Museum approached me to commission an artwork to reflect the 100 years of World War I.

 The artists are Zareena Bano, Razwan Ul Haq, Mussarat Rahman, Christella Litras, Rob Green, Qashif Masud, Dipak Mistry.
 The works are made in diverse media including painting, poetry, photography, music and calligraphy.

-When sharing Islam to other faiths, the golden rule is to treat others the way they would like to be treated.
+When sharing Islam with other faiths, the golden rule is to treat others the way they would like to be treated.
 This is echoed by the Prophet Muhammad (Peace & Blessing Be Upon Him) on many occasions.
-Many scholar regards this as the root of all good manners and character.
+Many scholars regards this as the root of all good manners and character.
 The primary expression is stated in the following tradition,

 Anas ibn Malik reported: The Messenger (Peace & Blessings Be Upon Him), said: